 Head to Aspen Highlands & hike the Highland Bowl: If you actually did get in some ski conditioning before the season, try tackling multiple mountains in one day.
 Thankfully, RFTA offers free transportation to all four mountains.
 The bus ride from downtown Aspen to Aspen Highlands is around ten minutes; just enough time to sit down in between runs and catch your breath.
 Once you arrive to Highlands, head straight up and towards the Highland Bowl, where you’ll find some of the most intense skiing in Colorado.
 Skiers and boarders hike about 30-45 minutes to the top, with 2,500-vertical-foot descents down pitches as steep as 45 degrees.

-Soak in the Sky Hotel hot tub: There is truly nothing better than a hot tub after a long day on the mountain.
-Luckily, the Sky Hotel’s hot tub and heated pool are open to the public (as long as you’re having a drink or snack).
-The Sky’s 39 Degrees lounge is definitely on the top of the list for best après in Aspen with DJ’s frequenting rolling in and out, top party pool in town and some of the best themed parties in town.
+Soak in the W Aspen rooftop hot tub: There is truly nothing better than a hot tub after a long day on the mountain.
+Luckily, the W Aspen’s hot tub and heated pool are open to the public (as long as you’re having a drink or snack).
+The living room at the W is definitely on the top of the list for best après in Aspen with DJ’s frequenting rolling in and out, top party pool in town and some of the best themed parties in town.

 Out to dinner: With 80 restaurants and bars in Aspen, it can be hard to choose where to dine in town.
 Searching for something easy and reasonably priced?
 Head to Justice Snow’s or White House Tavern.
 Want something a little more fancy?
 Try Matsuhisa, Cache Cache or Steakhouse 316.
 For a complete list of Aspen restaurants and bars click here.

 ….Sleep and repeat!
-Or check out Snowmass and their new high alpine lift, or head to Buttermilk to hit up their parks and pipe.
+Or check out Snowmass and their high alpine lift, or head to Buttermilk to hit up their parks and pipe.
 Not a skier?
 Discover all of the other off mountain winter recreation to be had in Aspen.